 Students must have a graduate degree and must complete the on-line admissions material, including competitive GRE scores (at or above 150 Verbal, 145 Quantitative, 4.0 Analytical Writing) that are no more than 5 years old.
 If your scores do not meet the competitive level, we suggest you retake the GRE before you apply.
 Unofficial scores are accepted for applying; however, once admitted official scores will be required.
 A goal statement (typically 1 to 2 pages) will stand as a writing sample.

 February 1 for the first review of applications.
-Applications will be accepted until June 1 on a space-available basis.
+Applications for summer will be accepted until May 15 and applications for fall will be accepted until June 1 on a space-available basis.

 30-hour minimum beyond the Master’s credits.
 A comprehensive exam is required for successful completion.